gunjan1909/food-order-app-react/README.md

-### Food Order React app to revise/learn all basic react concepts like useState, useEffect, useReducer, refs,fragments, portals, context, and other inbuilt hooks
+### Food Order React app to revisit all basic react concepts like useState, useEffect, useReducer, refs,fragments, portals, context, and other inbuilt basic hooks

 # Getting Started with Create React App